 A small private liberal arts college with a national reputation, Centre promises its students an experience that is intensely personal and deeply engaging.
 That experience is guaranteed by the Centre Commitment: students will 1. have an internship or research opportunity, 2. study abroad, and 3. graduate in four years—or Centre will provide up to a year of additional study tuition free.

 Founded in 1819—before American spelling was standardized—Centre’s name reflects its location in the center of Kentucky.
 Centre students come from 45 states and 11 foreign countries.
 They are bright (over 50% were in the top 10% of their high school class) and actively involved in their education.

 In the most recent National Survey of Student Engagement (NSSE), Centre exceeded the national average in all of NSSE’s four key measures: academic challenge, experience with faculty, learning with peers, and campus environment.

 Centre particularly excels in enriching educational experiences.
-For example, 76% of students had participated in some form of internship, field experience, or the like, and 94% reported actual participation in cocurricular activities.
+For example, 76% of students have participated in some form of internship, field experience, or the like, and 94% reported actual participation in cocurricular activities.

 Rigorous academics, supportive environment

 Perhaps Loren Pope said it best when he wrote in his acclaimed college guidebook Colleges That Change Lives, “No university faculty compares with Centre’s in the impact it has on the growth of young minds and personalities.
 Its faculty is earnestly committed to and excels at the art of teaching.”

 Professors interact with students during class, regularly meet with them during office hours, invite them to dinner, and attend their performances and games.
 They are an essential part of the campus community, helping to mold it into an atmosphere of curiosity and intellect—challenge and support.